renemonroy/one-chart/README.md

-For developers who want to build a group of powerful D3 charts faster, 1Chart is a Proof of Concept project that explores the possibility to simplify the building of charts while following a consitent and simple pattern.
+For developers who want to build a group of powerful D3 charts faster, 1Chart is a Proof of Concept project that explores the possibility to simplify the creation of charts while following a consitent and simple pattern.

 Unlike D3 alone, where you need to spend time dealing with its sometimes complex syntax and organization, this PoC focuses on building powerful charts through